jfet97/tc39-proposal-object-gather/README.md

     // Error: array2 couldn't be populated
 }
 ```
+\
+&nbsp;
+### The object gather + object gather
+More than one _object gather_ could be used toghether, mainly in two ways:
+1. Sibling object gathers

 ## Reasons
 * Currently this type of gather is not allowed in Javascript.